 Before obtaining regulatory approvals for the commercial sale of any product candidate for a target indication, we must demonstrate in preclinical studies and well-controlled clinical trials and, with respect to approval in the United States, to the satisfaction of the FDA, that the product candidate is safe and effective for use for that target indication and that the manufacturing facilities, processes and controls are adequate.
 In the United States, it is necessary to submit an NDA to obtain FDA approval.
 An NDA must include extensive preclinical and clinical data and supporting information to establish the product candidate's safety and efficacy for each desired indication, although we may partially rely on published scientific literature or the FDA's prior approval of similar products.
 The NDA must also include significant information regarding the chemistry, manufacturing and controls for the product.
 The FDA may further inspect our manufacturing facilities to ensure that the facilities can manufacture our product candidates and our products, if and when approved, in compliance with the applicable regulatory requirements, as well as inspect our clinical trial sites to ensure that our studies are properly conducted.
 Obtaining approval of an NDA is a lengthy, expensive and uncertain process, and approval may not be obtained.
 Upon submission, or resubmission, of an NDA, the FDA must make an initial determination that the application is sufficiently complete to accept the submission for filing.
 We cannot be certain that any submissions will be accepted for filing and review by the FDA, or ultimately be approved.
-If the application is not accepted for review or approved, the FDA may require that we conduct additional clinical or preclinical trials, or take other actions before it will reconsider our application.
+If the application.
 If the FDA requires additional studies or data, we would incur increased costs and delays in the marketing approval process, which may require us to expend more resources than we have available.
-In add
+In addition, the FDA may not consider any additional information to be complete or sufficient to support approval.